camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 The OIDC Authorization Code Flow is defined in [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html)

-### Cross-Site Request forgery protection
+### Cross-Site Request Forgery Protection

-Camara REQUIRES cross-site request forgery protection
+CAMARA REQUIRES cross-site request forgery protection.

-Camara RECOMMENDS PKCE for CSRF protection.
+CAMARA RECOMMENDS PKCE for CSRF protection.
-Camara Authorization Servers MUST implement PKCE.
-If PKCE is not used by the Client then the Camara AZ must handle **state** and **nonce** as defined in OAuth2.
+CAMARA Authorization Servers MUST implement PKCE.
+If PKCE is not used by the Client then the CAMARA AZ must handle **state** and **nonce** as defined in OAuth2.

-Camara Clients SHOULD use PKCE.
+CAMARA Clients SHOULD use PKCE.

 If nonce for CSRF-protection is used then implementers must ensure that sufficient entropy is present in the nonce value.
 Please see [OAuth 2.0 Security Best Current Practice](https://oauthstuff.github.io/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics.html#name-protecting-redirect-based-f).

 ## Client-Initiated Backchannel Authentication Flow

 The [Client-Initiated Backchannel Authentication (CIBA)](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html) flow is used to initiate an out-of-band authentication of the end-user.
-This is done by sending an HTTP POST message directly from the Client to the OpenID Provider's Backchannel Authentication Endpoint, using a request defined in the following subsections.

 Communication with the Backchannel Authentication Endpoint MUST utilize TLS.

 CIBA allows the Client to get the authentication result in three ways: poll, ping, or push.
-This profile only allows poll mode.
+This profile allows clients to use the *poll* mode.
 In the Poll mode, the authentication result is retrieved by the Client by polling the OP's token endpoint using the new grant type.

 ### Authentication Request

-This Camara document makes the login_hint parameter REQUIRED if CIBA is used in a Camara context.
+This CAMARA document makes the login_hint parameter REQUIRED if CIBA is used in a CAMARA context.

-This Camara document clarifies the values used in login_hint in the following way:
+This CAMARA document clarifies the values used in login_hint in the following way:

     * **_tel_**